n-o-v-a-0/dsb/README.md

 # dsb
-discord self bot lib in python
+discord self bot lib in python<br><br>

+make sure to have a discord.token file containing your discord token

+docs coming soon